JuheonYi/JuheonYi.github.io/_pages/home.md

 ## Bio

-I am a researcher in Institute of New Media and Communications in Seoul National University, Korea.
-I am currently serving my alternative compulsory military service (started since Nov.
-2018), and plan to start my Ph.D. degree in Sep.
+I am a researcher in the Institute of New Media and Communications in Seoul National University, Korea.
+I am currently serving my alternative compulsory military service since Nov.
+2018, and plan to start my Ph.D. degree in Sep.
 2020.
 I received by B.S. and M.S. degree from the department of Electrical and Computer Engineering in Seoul National University in 2016 (advisor: Sunghyun Choi).
+My research interests lie in AR/VR/MR and mobile computing systems.
+I am currently working closely with Prof. [Youngki Lee](http://youngkilee.blogspot.com/).

 ## News